Latest Singapore Savings Bonds (SSB) Feb 2023 Guide: SSB Interest Rate, SSB Info, & How To Buy SSB Singapore

 So if you hate the feeling of having your money locked up for extended periods, the SSB is one of the many solutions available.

-But you will have to pay a $2 transaction fee for each withdrawal.
+But you must pay a $2 transaction fee for each withdrawal.

 The amount you invest in the SSB is completely backed by the Singapore Government.